Antipurity/webenv/examples/Python/README.md

 </p>

 Every input→output connection is included (as a combination of a few others).
 So despite sparsity, the minimal reaction time is still `1` frame, no matter what needs to be reacted to.

+LDL is not as interesting as dynamically adding & learning & pruning connections and seeing full connectivity emerge, but at least it is more suited for GPUs.